vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 After you have set up the cluster, you must first create the configuration file that is used when you install the Contour package and then install the package.

 Package installation can be customized by entering the user-configurable values in YAML format.
-Following is an example YAML for customizing Contour installation.
+Following is an example YAML for customizing Contour installation:

 ```yaml
 ---